Cluce059/fitness-buddy-v2/README.md

   :computer:  Intened for users seeking to find articles on their favorite or trending topics!
   ## License
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-  This project was made without a license.
+  This project was made with an MIT license.
   ## Contributing
   :innocent: PR's welcome
   ## Tests